JohriLab/Bvalcalc/docs/source/modes/gene.rst

 =========================

 **-\-gene**
-  Calculate B values for a range of neutral sites flanking a single selected element (e.g., a gene).
+  Calculate B values for a range of neutral sites flanking a single selected element (e.g., a gene/exon).

 Core Arguments
 --------------